allejo/bzflag-networking.php/README.md

 > :warning: **High Memory Usage**
 >
 > The built-in `json_encode` function PHP will not be able to handle writing large JSON files from replays.
 At this point, it's necessary to stream your JSON using something like [`streaming-json-encoder`](https://github.com/violet-php/streaming-json-encoder).
-See our built-in [`bin/rrlog`](./bin/rrlog) script for sample usage.
+See the [PHP port of `rrlog`](https://github.com/allejo/rrlog/blob/master/src/allejo/rrlog/Writer/JsonWriter.php) for sample usage.

 ```php
 use allejo\bzflag\networking\Replay;